-6.3.3 All similar/related subjects should be addressed in one single WTSA Resolution to the extent possible ("stand-alone principle").
+6.3.3 All similar or related subjects should be addressed in one single WTSA Resolution to the extent possible ("stand-alone principle").
 In general, streamlining in-force Resolutions is preferable rather than adding a new WTSA Resolution.
-ITU-T Study Groups should analyze the related WTSA Resolutions’ implementation activities during WTSA preparation, and send a WTSA Resolution streamlining candidates list to TSAG via a liaison.
+ITU-T Study Groups should analyze the implementation activities of related WTSA Resolutions during WTSA preparation, and send a list of WTSA Resolution streamlining candidates to TSAG via a liaison.

-6.3.4 When the actions or activities put forward in a Resolution have been implemented or accomplished, the Resolution can be viewed as fulfilled and can be removed.
+6.3.4 When the actions or activities put forward in a Resolution have been implemented or accomplished, the Resolution can be considered fulfilled and can be suppressed.

-6.3.5 If no change is to be made to the substance of the WTSA Resolution, no editorial updates (such as date/venue of conference) will be made to the WTSA Resolution, i.e. it should remain as is (NOC).
+6.3.5 If no change is to be made to the substance of the WTSA Resolution, no editorial updates (such as date or venue of the conference) will be made to the WTSA Resolution, i.e. it should remain as is No Change (NOC).

-6.3.6 Editorial revisions of adopted Resolutions should be kept to the minimum or to what is strictly necessary for its efficient implementation.
+6.3.6 Editorial modifications of adopted Resolutions should be kept to a minimum or to what is strictly necessary for their efficient implementation.

-6.3.7 If only editorial updates are required to a WTSA Resolution, the necessary editorial amendments could be entrusted by WTSA to TSB in the publication of the Resolution.
+6.3.7 If only editorial updates are required to a WTSA Resolution, the necessary editorial amendments could be entrusted by WTSA to TSB for the publication of the Resolution.

-6.3.8 All PP and WTSA Resolutions in the same category/subject should be examined and reviewed during the preparation of WTSA in regional preparatory meetings and inter-regional coordination meetings.
-A WTSA Resolution streamlining candidates list should be provided by TSB based on all of the liaisons (ref to 6.3.3) for further consideration of ITU-T members.
+6.3.8 All PP and WTSA Resolutions in the same category/subject should be reviewed during the preparation of WTSA in regional preparatory meetings and as much as possible in inter-regional coordination meetings.
+A WTSA Resolution streamlining candidates list should be provided by TSB based on all of the liaisons (see 6.3.3) for further consideration by ITU-T members.

 7 Guidelines for drafting WTSA Resolutions

-The following principles are suggested to be followed to help the ITU membership to draft proposals on new/modified Resolutions, so that Resolutions of the World Telecommunication Standardization Assembly are concise and ITU-T focused; implementable; effective; and stay abreast with the evolution of telecommunication and information technologies and the ICT standardization environment.
+The following principles are suggested to be followed to help the ITU membership draft proposals on new and modified Resolutions, so that Resolutions of the World Telecommunication Standardization Assembly are concise and ITU-T focused, implementable, effective and stay abreast of the evolution of telecommunication and information technologies and the ICT standardization environment.

-At WTSA, the in-force WTSA Resolutions should be examined with the objective to suppress completed/obsolete ones and parts thereof based on contribution from ITU MS and ITU-T SM.
+At WTSA, the in-force WTSA Resolutions should be examined with the objective to suppress completed or obsolete ones and parts thereof based on contribution from ITU Member States (MSs) and Sector Members (SMs) of ITU-T, taking into consideration the detailed report and status of its implementation as reflected in the WTSA Action Plan since it was established (ADDed to a previous WTSA) (ref.
+WTSA-12 DOC28, WTSA-16 DOC35, WTSA-20 DOC34, WTSA-24 DOC34).

-If no change is to be made to the substance of the WTSA Resolution, no editorial updates (such as date/venue of conference) should be proposed to the WTSA Resolution, i.e. it should remain as is (i.e., NOC).
+If no change is to be made to the substance of the WTSA Resolution, no editorial updates (such as date or venue of the conference) should be proposed to the WTSA Resolution, i.e. it should remain as is (NOC).

-All similar/related subjects should be addressed in one single WTSA Resolution to the extent possible ("stand-alone principle").
+All similar or related subjects should be addressed in one single WTSA Resolution to the extent possible ("stand-alone principle").
 Thus, in general, revising an in-force WTSA Resolution is preferable to adding a new WTSA Resolution.

-It is preferable for a WTSA Resolution not to exceed four A4-pages (except Resolutions 1 and 2).
+It is preferable for a WTSA Resolution not to exceed four A4-pages (except for Resolutions 1 and 2).

 The "preamble" part of a WTSA Resolution should be as concise as possible, summarizing key rationales for justification.
-It is undesirable to repeat the "preamble" part of the relevant PP Resolution, it is enough to include reference to this Resolution.
-It is preferably that the ‘preamble’ part not to exceed one A4-page.
+It is undesirable to repeat the "preamble" part of the relevant PP Resolution, it is enough to include a reference to this Resolution.
+It is preferable that the ‘preamble’ part not to exceed one A4 page.
 While any additional explanation and justification such as a detailed chronicle of events, bibliography, historical activities and achievements could be submitted as background material in a contribution, their inclusion shall be avoided in the adopted final WTSA Resolution text.